 This is likely to be limescale that’s become loose within the warmer.
 Descaling is a quick and easy process, and here’s two ways to do it with white/ clear vinegar:

 OK, let’s see what we can do…… Firstly, the temperature of the water you add to the warmer may affect this, we used cold water for our timings but of course across the year, tap water temp can change.
 The guidelines that we give (we’ve included them below for easy reference) are an indication of how long it will take for a bottle or jar to heat up, as there are factors that could impact the timings.
-An example of this is where we indicate that an 150ml bottle taken from the fridge can take around 5-minutes, although this is based on the fridge being at a temperature of 5 C (40 C).
+An example of this is where we indicate that a 9 fl oz (150ml) bottle taken from the fridge can take around 5-minutes, although this is based on the fridge being at a temperature of 5 C (40 C).
 If your fridge is colder than this, it’s likely to take a little longer.
 Equally, we’re using a room temperature of 20 C (70 F) so if your room is colder or hotter, it may change the timings too.